 To submit info on positions related to environmental history, contact email@example.com.
 Announcements should not exceed a paragraph in length and should include the deadline and a link to more information.

-Screening of complete applications will begin immediately and continue until the position is filled.
-Electronic submission of materials is required.
+Review of applicants will begin on May 15, 2020 and will continue until position is filled.

 University of Oregon, Center for Environmental Humanities - Mellon Visiting Scholar in the Environmental Humanities